draptik/draptik.github.com/source/_posts/2018-03-15-that-moment.markdown

 - People who normally do not engage with each other starting a conversation about something like "best practices", but from very different points of view.
 - Junior developers slowly getting the hang of topics like Clean Code.
 - Seasoned developers pitching in with additional information (f. ex. pros and cons of certain techniques).
-- In the long run, having a well trained team will make everybody's live easier.
+- In the long run, having a well trained team will make everybody's life easier.
 Ask yourself: Who do you want to work with in the future?

 For me, **one of those moments** I witnessed last week: A C++ developer explaining the essence of TDD to an FP developer.
 And everybody pitched in!
 Another discussion was on it's way!